kurc2014/.github/profile/README.md

 For any questions or to join as a contributor, feel free to reach out via email or through the KURC members' group.

-Let’s innovate and create together! 🚀
+Let’s innovate and create together